-Driving Impressions The M-Class further dashes the notion that ride quality must be sacrificed to have a high-riding, all-wheel-drive machine that can tackle just about any terrain.
-The 2012 Mercedes-Benz M-Class can...tame the hazards of ruts, snow and muck – not to mention rush-hour traffic and speed bumps – while treating its driver and passengers to a supple travel experience.
+Driving Impressions The 2013 Mercedes-Benz M-Class can tame the hazards of ruts, snow and muck – not to mention rush-hour traffic and speed bumps – while treating its driver and passengers to...a supple travel experience.
 The M-Class doesn't feel quite as sporty as its BMW rivals, but it's anything but slow, especially when equipped with a V8 engine.
-For those who do want a more dynamic driving experience, that can be had with the touch of a button that adjusts the suspension.
-We preferred to leave the "comfort" setting on to take advantage of this SUV's soft ride.
+For those who want a more dynamic driving experience, that can be had with the touch of a button that adjusts the suspension.
+We preferred to leave it on the "comfort" setting to take advantage of this SUV's soft ride.
 Even at freeway speeds, the cabin is remarkably hushed.
 Visibility is good, but we still recommend the optional blind-spot monitoring system.
 Steering feels a tad light at lower speeds and isn't very communicative overall.
 The M-Class has a relatively tight turning radius of 38.7 feet, which means fewer 3-point turns.

 This feature is a lifesaver when your hands are filled with groceries.
 Just touch a button on the key fob and the tailgate lifts.
 Closing is equally simple, either via a button on the door itself or with another press on the key fob.

-The 2012 M-Class has all the soft-touch materials, wood accents, and sea of sturdy buttons and knobs you'd expect in a luxury vehicle.
-Leather seating will still cost you extra, but even the base "MB-Tex" vinyl provides an appreciable amount of comfort and good textile feel.
-That sensation carries over to just about every other component, from the available wood steering wheel to the tiny gear selector, which bucks the trend not just with its size but by being mounted on the steering-wheel column instead of the center console.
-Rear passengers are treated to ample legroom, reclining seats, and movies of their choice with the optional twin LCD screens mounted inside the front-seat headrests.Exterior
+The 2013 M-Class has all the soft-touch materials and wood accents you'd expect in a luxury vehicle.
+Leather seating will still cost you extra, but even the base "MB-Tex" vinyl provides an appreciable amount of comfort and good feel.
+That sensation carries over to just about every other component, from the available wood steering wheel to the tiny gear selector, which bucks the trend by being mounted on the steering-wheel column instead of the center console.
+Rear passengers are treated to ample legroom, reclining seats and movies of their choice with the optional twin LCD screens mounted inside the front-seat headrests.Exterior

-With the 2012 model comes a significant freshening of the M-Class' sheetmetal.
-Up front is a revised grille that emphasizes the Mercedes-Benz emblem, and sleeker headlights that give the M-Class a more athletic look.
+Last year's thorough freshening carries over to the 2013 M-Class.
+Up front is a revised grille that emphasizes the Mercedes-Benz emblem and sleeker headlights that give the M-Class a more modern look.
 Adding to the sportier appearance is a sculpted beltline running the sides.
-The rear benefits from a squatter appearance and taillights that are stretched horizontally, which gives the 2012 M-Class a more sporting vs. utilitarian look.
+The rear benefits from a squatter shape and taillights that are stretched horizontally, which give the 2013 M-Class a more sporting instead of utilitarian look.
 The high-performance ML63 AMG models are distinguished by a larger air intake up front, wider front fenders and quad tailpipes in back.

-All 2012 Mercedes-Benz M-Class SUVs come with all-wheel drive, a 7-speed automatic transmission, power sunroof, 8-way heated front seats, power liftgate, dual-zone automatic climate control, a 7-inch color center display, and an 8-speaker AM/FM/CD/DVD audio system with weather band and HD Radio.
+All 2013 Mercedes-Benz M-Class SUVs come with a 7-speed automatic transmission, power sunroof, 8-way heated front seats, power liftgate, dual-zone automatic climate control, 7-inch color center display, Collision Prevention Assist and an 8-speaker AM/FM/CD/DVD mbrace2 audio system with weather band and HD Radio.
 Safety features include nine airbags and Mercedes' Attention Assist system that monitors for driver drowsiness.
 ML350 and ML550 versions ride on big, 19-inch wheels, while the top-line ML63 AMG rolls on 20-inchers.

-Here's where the M-Class' $50,000 base price can quickly inflate by thousands of dollars.
-Many options are bundled into packages and include navigation, rear-view camera, blind-spot monitoring, adaptive cruise control, and a premium harman/kardon surround-sound system.
+Here's where the M-Class' $50,000 base price can quickly inflate.
+Many options are bundled into packages and include navigation, rear-view camera, blind-spot monitoring, adaptive cruise control and a premium harman/kardon Surround Sound system.
 Further options include a panorama roof, heated steering wheel, heated rear seats and the Parktronic system to aid with parallel parking.
 The $5,000-plus Dynamic Handling Package makes for a more sporting M-Class with the addition of 20-inch wheels, air suspension and an adaptive damping system.
-Buyers of the AMG performance version who find its 518 horsepower still inadequate can opt for a package that adds another 32 hp and brings the SUV's top speed to 174 mph.
+Buyers of the AMG performance version can opt for a package that adds another 32 horsepower and a top speed of 174 mph.

-Each of the four 2012 M-Class models is distinguished by its own engine.
+Each of the four 2013 M-Class models is distinguished by its own engine.
 At the lowest-priced end is the ML350 with a still-robust V6.
-Next is the most fuel-efficient of the bunch, the ML350 BlueTEC with a V6 turbodiesel that puts out tremendous power yet yields up to 27 mpg on the highway and a stated cruising range of more than 600 miles.
-The diesel is 50-state legal and of the "clean" variety, meaning it doesn't put out the nasty emissions of past diesels, but will require injections of the urea-based AdBlue fluid throughout its life.
+Next is the most fuel-efficient of the bunch, the ML350 BlueTEC with a V6 turbodiesel that puts out tremendous power yet yields up to 27 mpg on the highway and a potential cruising range of more than 600 miles.
+The diesel is 50-state legal and of the "clean" variety, meaning it doesn't put out the nasty emissions of past diesels, but will require the urea-based AdBlue fluid throughout its life.
 The ML550 SUV uses a powerful-but-fuel-thirsty V8 biturbo, and the ML63 AMG uses an even bigger, more powerful – and even less fuel-efficient – V8.
-Even the "slowest" M-Class can hit 60 mph in just over seven seconds, while the AMG version can do it in 4.7 seconds, on par with high-performance sports cars.
+Even the "slowest" M-Class can accelerate from zero to 60 mph in just over seven seconds, while the AMG version can do it in 4.7 seconds, on par with high-performance sports cars.

 302 horsepower @ 6,500 rpm